• Skip to primary navigation

 Instructions

-• Allow the steam to vent naturally for at least 15-30 minutes, or until the float valve drops.
+• Release - allow steam to vent naturally for at least 15-30 minutes, or until the float valve drops.
 Do not burn yourself as the steam is very hot, and do not open until fully vented!

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!